zero-24/plg_system_fetchmetadata/README.md

 ## Beyond this repo

-This plugin is intended as backport for an upcomming PR against the core CMS.
+This plugin is intended as backport for an upcomming PR against the core CMS 4.1.

 ## Joomla!
 Extensions Directory (JED)